The Sentinel (2006 film): Plot

 Garrison escapes capture and conducts his own investigation of the assassination plot.
 Trying to contact the informant who gave him the tip, he finds he has been killed.
 In pursuit, Breckinridge gets the drop on Garrison but is unable to kill him, despite having given other agents "shoot to kill" orders.

-Using his contacts with sympathetic agents and family members, Garrison tracks down one of the assassins, whom he kills in a firefight.
+While using his contacts with sympathetic agents and family members, Garrison tracks down one of the assassins, whom he kills in a firefight.
 He searches his apartment, finding evidence showing the perpetrators are headed to Toronto to attack the president at a G8 summit.
 He leaves it in the apartment, telling Marin about it, but the evidence, including the assassin's body, were removed before the Secret Service arrived.

 The first lady discloses her affair with Garrison to Breckinridge, revealing why Garrison failed his polygraph test.
 Together in Toronto, Garrison and Breckinridge learn that the assassins are former KGB operatives hired to kill the president by a Colombian cartel.
 William Montrose, who was never polygraphed, is the mole and in charge of security at the summit.

 The leader of the assassins blackmails Montrose into helping them, threatening his family.
 Emotionally torn, Montrose is instructed to jam Secret Service's radios and leave the summit with the President via a specific route; the assassins will handle the rest.

 On the night of the President's speech, Breckinridge and Garrison race to the summit.
 The assassins, posing as RCMP Emergency Response Team officers, kill several agents and corner Montrose and the President in a stairwell.

 Montrose reveals his treason to the President and purposely steps in front of one of the assassins, who kills him.
 Garrison, Breckinridge, and Marin arrive, rescuing the President and the First Lady by killing the assassins.
 As they reach the ground level, Montrose's handler comes forward dressed as an RCMP officer to perform the killings personally.
 He takes Sarah hostage and aims his pistol at the President, but Garrison shoots him dead.

 In spite of these events, Garrison is forced to take early retirement owing to the disclosure of his affair with the first lady, who looks on sadly from her window as he leaves the White House.
 He does, however, make peace with Breckinridge, who finally realizes that Garrison did not sleep with his wife and has a date with her that evening.